wal-g/wal-g/PostgreSQL.md

 To configure how many goroutines to use during ```backup-fetch``` and ```wal-fetch```, use `WALG_DOWNLOAD_CONCURRENCY`.
 By default, WAL-G uses the minimum of the number of files to extract and 10.

+* `WALG_PREFETCH_DIR`

+By default WAL prefetch is storing prefetched data in pg_wal directory.
+This ensures that WAL can be easily moved from prefetch location to actual WAL consumption directory.
+But it may have negative consequences if you use it with pg_rewind in PostgreSQL 13.
+PostgreSQL 13 is able to invoke restore_command during pg_rewind.
+Prefetched WAL can generate false failure of pg_rewind.
+To avoid it you can either turn off prefetch during rewind (set WALG_DOWNLOAD_CONCURRENCY = 1) or place wal prefetch folder outside PGDATA.
+For details see [this pgsql-hackers thread](https://postgr.es/m/CAFh8B=kW8yY3yzA1=-w8BT90ejDoELhU+zho7F7k4J6D_6oPFA@mail.gmail.com).

 * `WALG_UPLOAD_CONCURRENCY`

 To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
 By default, WAL-G uses 16 streams.